The Reaping: Reception

-The aggregate site Rotten Tomatoes gives the film an approval rating of 7% based on 130 reviews, and an average rating of 3.49/10, with the consensus stating: "It may feature such accomplished actors as Hilary Swank and Stephen Rea, but The Reaping also boasts the apropos tagline "What hath God wrought?".
+The Reaping was widely panned by critics.
+The aggregation site Rotten Tomatoes gave the film an approval rating of 7% based on 130 reviews, and an average rating of 3.7/10, with the consensus stating: "It may feature such accomplished actors as Hilary Swank and Stephen Rea, but The Reaping also boasts the apropos tagline "What hath God wrought?".
 It's schlocky, spiritually shallow, and scare-free."
+Metacritic, which uses a weighted average, assigned the film a score of 36 out of 100, based on 23 critics, indicating "generally unfavorable" reviews.

 Comments by Jacqueline van Rysselberghe

 Jacqueline van Rysselberghe, the Mayor of Concepción, Chile, formally objected to the producers of the film over its portrayal of the city in the opening scene.
 She pointed out that rather than being the dirty underdeveloped tropical city as shown in the movie, Concepción is an industrialized city with many universities and was surprised that such inadequate research of the setting had been carried out for a high budget movie.